 - The damage caused by the current disaster has not made your home unsafe to live in.
 Your home is still safe and sanitary or functional.
 If you disagree with FEMA’s decision, you can appeal in writing.
 Get third-party documentation to support your appeal (such as a bid for repairs or contractor estimates) that states your home is uninhabitable due to the disaster.

 - If you live in an apartment building and the owner requires you to leave so repairs can be made to the building, you should register or update your status with FEMA.
 You may be eligible for assistance.

 - Send an appeal letter to FEMA asking for reconsideration.
 This must be done within 60 days of the date of your ineligibility letter.

 - Mail the letter and documentation to: FEMA’s Individuals and Households Program, National Processing Service Center, P.O.
 Box 10055, Hyattsville MD 20782-7055.
 Or fax the documents to: 800-827-8112.

 No. 2: You have an insurance policy that covered damage to your home.

 - If your insurance settlement is delayed longer than 30 days, contact FEMA.
 You may be eligible for an advance (that must be repaid).

-- Also, contact FEMA if your insurance settlement is insufficient to meet your Harvey-related needs or if you have exhausted the Additional Living Expenses provided by the insurance company.
+- Also, contact FEMA if your insurance settlement is insufficient to meet your Michael-related needs or if you have exhausted the Additional Living Expenses provided by the insurance company.

-- If your housing needs have since changed, contact FEMA to update your housing status and explain why you had (or will have) to relocate.
-Or mail/fax an appeal letter with documentation attached.
+- Since your housing needs have changed, contact FEMA to update your housing status and explain why you had (or will have) to relocate.

 - If you missed an inspection appointment, contact FEMA and reschedule.